Breadcrumb

 Quickly optimizing deep neural networks for different devices

 Deep neural networks, or DNNs — layers of algorithms that perform computations in an orderly progression to make the apps work — need to be optimized for each device.
 On other devices, it can take longer for the DNN to perform computations, causing the app to lag.
 This lag is known to computer scientists as “latency.”
 But with so many different makes and models of devices and customization options, it is almost impossible for developers to accomplish.
 Even if they tried, the process would be lengthy and add considerably to the cost.
-A crucial bottleneck is the difficulty of quickly
+A crucial bottleneck is the difficulty of quickly evaluating

 Read More »